Midwestgangstaboxframecadillacmuzik

-Midwestgangstaboxframecadillacmuzik is a mixtape by American rapper Freddie Gibbs.
-It was released on August 27, 2009, shortly after The Miseducation of Freddie Gibbs.
-It was released as a free download.
-The title, like his previous mixtape, is a play on another classic album, this time its Outkast's debut albumSouthernplayalisticadillacmuzik.
-Large part of the songs were recorded during his time when he was signed to Interscope records.
-The mixtape features guest appearances from Devin The Dude, Hayes, Pill, D-Edge and California Pudd.
+DJ Skee Presents: Freddie Gibbs - Midwestgangstaboxframecadillacmuzik (also referred to simply as Midwestgangstaboxframecadillacmuzik) is a mixtape by American rapper Freddie Gibbs and DJ and record producer DJ Skee.
+It was released as a free download on August 27, 2009, shortly after The Miseducation of Freddie Gibbs.
+The majority of the songs were recorded when Gibbs was signed to Interscope Records.
+The mixtape features appearances from Devin The Dude, Hayes, Pill, D-Edge and California Pudd.
+DJ Skee is not present on the streaming edition of the mixtape.

+The title is a play on OutKast's "Southernplayalisticadillacmuzik", similarly to how other projects by Gibbs released in this time reference classic albums, with his next previous mixtape "Miseducation Of Freddie Gibbs" taking inspiration from Lauryn Hill’s debut "The Miseducation of Lauryn Hill", his compilation "The Labels Tryin’ to Kill Me!" paying homage to "The Ghettos Tryin’ to Kill Me!" by Master P and "Str8 Killa No Filla" which pays homage to the album Equal Rights by Peter Tosh.

 Critical reception

 Midwestgangstaboxframecadillacmuzik was received favorably by critics.
-In Pitchfork, Tom Breihan gave it 8.3 out of 10 and described both The Miseducation of Freddie Gibbs and Midwestgangstaboxframecadillacmuzik as "Hard, cohesive long-players with hints of the familiar but not enough to make it sound like cliche" when reviewing both in the same article.
+Pitchfork's Tom Breihan gave it 8.3 out of 10 and described both The Miseducation of Freddie Gibbs and Midwestgangstaboxframecadillacmuzik as "Hard, cohesive long-players with hints of the familiar but not enough to make it sound like cliche" when reviewing both in the same article.